In short

 How Movingto helps

 Movingto helps students check the funds and enrolment evidence, prepare the consular file, and coordinate the AIMA step.
-We are not a law firm and do not replace regulated legal or tax advice.
+Legal and tax questions are handled with the appropriate licensed professionals where required.
 See our D4 student visa service for what we handle.